Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Method

 where $\lambda_1$ was an empirically set weighting factor.

-Even though the shape regularization enforces global shape consistency in model predictions, it fails to assess the global accuracy of generated masks given intensity images.
-To mitigate this issue, we propose to incorporate a conditional discriminator to improve the global realistic aspect of predicted delineations.
+Even though the shape regularization enforces global sh\-ape consistency in model predictions, it fails to assess the global accuracy of generated masks given intensity images.
+Indeed, this regularization only exploits mask-based information and does not allow to evaluate the accuracy of the segmentation with respect to the input intensity image.
+To mitigate this issue, we propose to incorporate into the pipeline a conditional discriminator to reinforce the global realistic aspect of predicted delineations.